-Air pollutants contribute to an estimated 1,700 premature deaths and 6,000 increased hospital admissions each year in Toronto2.
-The EPP relating to Air Quality and Dust Management (Section 7.1) provides measures intended to control the generation of airborne particulates at project sites in the WT Development Area.
+According to a study completed by Toronto Public Health, air pollutants deriving from traffic contribute to an estimated 440 premature deaths and 1,700 hospitalizations per year in Toronto.
+The EPP relating to Air Quality and Dust Management (Section 7.1) provides measures intended to control the generation of airborne particulates at project sites in the DWA.
 The Fuel and Lubricants Management EPP (Section 7.5) and Project-Related Waste Management EPP (Section 7.9) describe means to reduce the release of other potentially harmful pollutants into the atmosphere.